 Starkville, MS, celebrated its second annual pride parade in 2019.
 In 2018, the city council initially rejected organizers' permit application to hold the parade, but town officials reconsidered in the face of a federal lawsuit.
-The 2020 parade was postponed due to COVID-19 and has resumed as normal.

 There are also annual pride events in Biloxi, Tupelo, Sioux Falls, Hattiesburg and Jackson.
-Most of them are less than five years old.
+Most of them are less than ten years old.